home | catalog | noteworthy | choral spotlight | about the composers | contact us

 (KN) SATB, Piano (M/E) KC2006 - $1.75

 Using Percy Bysshe Shelley’s poetic flight of fancy, this is an engaging, spirited romp into a magical world where creatures “gibber their joy in sleep---drunk with the honey wine of the moon... which fairies catch in hyacinth buds.”
-Faintly reminiscent of Mendelssohn's or Vaughan Williams' approach to A Midsummer Night's Dream.
+The lightness and general feel is faintly reminiscent of the respective approaches to A Midsummer Night’s Dream brought by Mendelssohn’s famous scherzo, and Vaughan Williams’ delightful “Over Hill, Over Dale.”
 [2:00]

 FauréVoix: "Re-Voicings" of Fauré Art Songs (KN)